csandker/csandker.github.io/_posts/2022-11-10-Untangling-Azure-II-Privileged-Access.md

 ![Second step in Azure Access Controls](/public/img/2022-11-10-Untangling-Azure-II-Privileged-Access/Azure_Access_Controls_2.png "Second step in Azure Access Controls")

 As you can see above, **Directory Roles can only be assigned to Users and Groups**, but not to Service Principals.<br>
+As a side note: If you want to add a Directory Role to a group, you have to make that decision when you create the group.
+Only during group creation you can set `isAssignableToRole` property, which is then immutable.
+Moreover, **the feature to assign a directory role to a group requires a Azure Premium P1 or P2 license**<br>
 If this is your first encounter with default and custom directory roles, you want these resource links in your back as a lookup reference:

 - [https://learn.microsoft.com/en-us/azure/active-directory/roles/permissions-reference](https://learn.microsoft.com/en-us/azure/active-directory/roles/permissions-reference)